abeer-fatima-dev/Mini-CRM-MCP-Client-Manager/README.md

 # Mini CRM / Client Manager MCP Server

 Mini CRM is a local Model Context Protocol (MCP) server for managing client records.
-An MCP client, such as MCP Inspector, can discover the server's tools and resource and then use them through the standard MCP protocol.
+An MCP client, such as MCP Inspector, can discover the server's tools and resource and use them through the standard MCP protocol.

-The project is intentionally small and beginner-friendly:
+The project provides a focused implementation with:

 - Python MCP SDK `2.2.0`
 - Python `3.14`